AshuiRUA/NPI-GNN/README.md

 >Python .\src\generate_dataset.py --projectName yourProjectName --interactionDatasetName NPInter2 --fold 0

+Note: There is randomness in the existence process because the data is shuffled as the dataset is generated.

 ##### Necessary parameters

 * --projectName : The name of dataset you want to generate.